oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 Cyber defense systems that are utilizing OpenC2 may require the following components to implement the SLPF profile:

-* OpenC2 Producers: Devices that send Commands, receive Responses, and manage the execution of Commands involving one or more SLPF or other actuators with SLPF capability.
-The OpenC2 Producer needs _a priori_ knowledge of which Commands the actuator can process and execute, therefore must understand the profiles for any device that it intends to command.
+* OpenC2 Producers: Devices that send Commands, receive Responses, and manage the execution of Commands involving one or more SLPF or other Actuators with SLPF capability.
+The OpenC2 Producer needs _a priori_ knowledge of which Commands the Actuator can process and execute, therefore must understand the profiles for any device that it intends to command.
 * OpenC2 Consumers: Devices or instances that provide stateless packet filtering functions.
-Typically these are actuators that execute the cyber defense function, but could be orchestrators (i.e., a device or instance that forwards Commands to the actuator).
+Typically these are Actuators that execute the cyber defense function, but could be orchestrators (i.e., a device or instance that forwards Commands to the Actuator).

-Though cyber defense components, devices, systems and/or instances may implement multiple actuator profiles, a particular OpenC2 message may reference at most a single actuator profile.
+Though cyber defense components, devices, systems and/or instances may implement multiple Actuator profiles, a particular OpenC2 message may reference at most a single Actuator profile.
 The scope of this document is limited to SLPF.

 This specification is organized into three major sections.

 Section One (this section) provides a non-normative overview of the suite of specifications that realize OpenC2.
 This section provides references as well as defines the scope and purpose of this specification.

 [Section Two](#2-openc2-language-binding) (normative) binds this particular profile to the OpenC2 Language Specification.
 Section Two enumerates the components of the language specification that are meaningful in the context of  SLPF and defines components that are applicable to this distinct profile.
-Section Two also defines the Commands (i.e., the action target pairs) that are permitted in the context of SLPF.
+Section Two also defines the Commands (i.e., the Action/Target pairs) that are permitted in the context of SLPF.

 [Section Three](#3-conformance-statements) (normative) presents definitive criteria for conformance so that cyber security stakeholders can be assured that their products, instances and/or integrations are compatible with OpenC2.